-Events and meetings are where amazing conversations happen.
-Unfortunately, these are often cut off early due to lack of Q&A time and a packed agenda.
-But the audience still wants to know the answers.
+Conferences are places where amazing conversations happen.
+Unfortunately, these are often cut off early due to a lack of Q&A time and a packed agenda.
+But the attendees still want to know the answers.

 With the Q&A platforms, the good news is that once submitted, you can easily address any outstanding questions after the event and continue the discussions.

-Whether you are an event organizer, speaker or internal communications professional, here are some of the most popular ways to get back to the audience questions post-event and provide the participants with valuable content even after they leave the room.
+Whether you are an event organizer, speaker or moderator, here are the most popular ways to address audience questions after your conference Q&A. These tips will help you provide the participants with valuable content even after they leave the room.